jcchikikomori/php7-starter/README.md

 * Quite & less modular but still easier for newbies, baby!
 * Using the modern and official PHP password hashing functions!
 * OOP Structured Codebase
-* Can do CRUD, Login/Register, Pagination, & REST
+* Can do CRUD, Login/Register, Pagination, & REST (like JSON)
 * Quite Documented and plenty of comments inside!
 * Can do Hello World, of course!
 * Using Medoo for more easier database handling (called DB in Core)